 Read Time: 3 Min Read

-We spend so much of our lives at work, so naturally we end up knowing so much about our colleagues.
-I am no exception, and for 11 out of 12 months, I’m known for many things including my work, my client relationship management style, my feminism, favourite books, restaurants and places to visit.
+We spend so much of our lives at work, so naturally, we end up knowing so much about our colleagues.
+I am no exception, and for 11 out of 12 months, I’m known for many things including my work, my client relationship management style, my feminism, my favourite books, restaurants and places to visit.

-However, during the month of Ramadan I often become ‘the Muslim’ in the office, meaning I become ‘the other’.
+However, during the month of Ramadan, I often become ‘the Muslim’ in the office, meaning I become ‘the other’.
 After recent conversations with Muslim friends, I realised I’m not alone in this.

-To say the last 12 months have been difficult would be an understatement, and for Muslims it is no different.
+To say the last 12 months have been difficult would be an understatement, and for Muslims, it is no different.
 This will be the second Ramadan during a global pandemic.
-A month that is built around community, communal Iftars, checking in on elders, friends and family will be spent in isolation.
+A month that is built around community, communal Iftars, and checking in on elders, friends and family will be spent in isolation.

 Fasting is going to be more challenging this year due to Covid-19; without the added anxiety of ‘what will my manager think!’, ‘Is this going to affect my career?’, ‘Are they going to judge me?’.